CS-433/cs-433-project-2-drop_table/README.md

 You will also need to specify the path to your data in the config.json.
 You may also change the others parameters according to your needs.

+Warning : With loading all data in the RAM and Nvidia v100 GPUs, the differents trainings took us 17 hours each, you may want to run the trainings on cluster or powerfull device.

 We also provide a run.sh file designed to run the train.py script on EPFL's Izar cluster that run on slurm.